Gallery 6 To Organize Exhibition, Award Ceremony Of APA On Jul 7 - UrduPoint

 Gallery 6 To Organize Exhibition, Award Ceremony Of APA On Jul 7

-Curator Gallery 6 Dr. Faisal Arjumand told APP here Monday said that 82 artists of paintings who were selected in the first phase of APA must submit their painting at RM Studio in Lahore till July 3.
+Curator Gallery 6 Dr. Faisal Arjumand told APP that 82 artists of paintings who were selected in the first phase of APA must submit their painting at RM Studio in Lahore till July 3.

 He said the paintings should be well packed, marked with the artist's name and ready to be displayed that is well framed or properly stretched.